Robot Safety Guide

 Safety Hazard Details

-Stretch RE1 is a piece of laboratory equipment.
+The Stretch robot is a piece of laboratory equipment.
 As such, its structure has moderately sharp edges and corners that can be unsafe.
 These edges can get snagged during motion, or they may cause lacerations when sufficient force is applied to a person.
 Care should be taken when grasping or otherwise making contact with Stretch that a sharp corner or edge is not contacted.

 Stretch is a relatively lightweight robot.
-In some kinematic configurations a high center of gravity can make it prone to toppling.
+In some kinematic configurations, a high center of gravity can make it prone to toppling.
 Toppling can occur when:

-- The mobile base is moving at moderate or fast speed and hits a bump, threshold, or other change in floor property.
+- The mobile base is moving at a moderate or fast speed and hits a bump, threshold, or other change in floor property.

-NOTE: While Stretch has cliff sensors, they do not currently inhibit motion of the base.
+While Stretch has cliff sensors, they do not currently inhibit motion of the base.
 During typical use, the robot will not attempt to stop itself at a cliff, and can fall down stairs and hurt itself or a person.

 Pinch points around the robot's head, gripper, and wrist can cause discomfort and care should be taken when handling these joints as they move.